Indian Child Welfare Act

-It gives tribal governments exclusive jurisdiction over children who reside on, or are domiciled on a reservation.
+ICWA acknowledges tribal governments' exclusive jurisdiction over children who reside on or are domiciled on a reservation, or are existing wards of a Tribal court.
 It gives concurrent, but presumptive jurisdiction over foster care placement proceedings for Native American children who do not live on the reservation.
+It was enacted to respond to the disproportionate removal of Indigenous children from Tribal communities and the resulting threat to the survival of Native American culture.

 Overview of ICWA

 General

 ICWA gives tribal governments a strong voice concerning child custody proceedings that involve Native children, by allocating tribes exclusive jurisdiction over the case when the child resides on, or is domiciled on, the reservation, or when the child is a ward of the tribe; and concurrent, but presumptive, jurisdiction over non-reservation Native Americans' foster care placement proceedings.

 History

 ICWA was enacted in 1978 because of the disproportionately high rate of forced removal of Native children from their traditional homes and essentially from Native American cultures as a whole.
-Before enactment, as many as 35 percent of all Native children were being removed, usually forcibly, mostly from intact Native American families with extended family networks, and placed in predominantly non-Native homes, which had no relation to Native American cultures.
-In some cases, the Bureau of Indian Affairs (BIA) paid the states to remove Native children and to place them with non-Native families and religious groups.
+Surveys by the Association on American Indian Affairs conducted in 1969 and 1974 indicated that between 25 and 35 percent of Native children in states with a large Native American population were being removed, usually forcibly, mostly from intact Native American families with extended family networks, and placed in predominantly non-Native homes, which had no relation to Native American cultures.
+In some cases like the Indian Adoption Project, the Bureau of Indian Affairs (BIA) paid the states to remove Native children and to place them with non-Native families and religious groups.

-Testimony in the House Committee for Interior and Insular Affairs showed that, in some cases, the per capita rate of Native children in foster care was nearly 16 times higher than the rate for non-Natives.
+Three executive departments, twenty states, 22 non-Indian private organizations, 35 Indian organizations, and 38 Indian Tribal nations provided testimony in the House Committee for Interior and Insular Affairs.
+These testimonies showed that, in some cases, the per capita rate of Native children in foster care was nearly 16 times higher than the rate for non-Natives.
 The tribes said that such removal demonstrated lack of understanding by child welfare workers of the role of extended families in tribal culture, and threatened tribal survival by removing children at such a high rate.
 The process also damaged the emotional lives of many children, who lost touch with their people and culture, as adults testified who had been through the process.
 Congress recognized this, and stated that the interests of tribal stability were as important as the best interests of the child.
 One of the factors in this judgment was a recognition that, because of the differences in culture, what was in the best interest of a non-Native child was not necessarily what was in the best interest of a Native child.
 The latter traditionally have larger extended families and tribal relationships in their culture.